 Classroom design challenges

 Tech for Global Good Design Challenges engage your students in systems design to address social and engineering challenges around the world.
-Each challenge includes video featuring social innovators, student packets, a lesson plan and standards connections.
-Challenges are designed for Grades 7-12.
+Each challenge includes videos featuring social innovators, student packets, a lesson plan and standards connections.

 Analyze how The Tech for Global Good laureates use data as a tool to solve problems and effect change.
 Students will then work in groups to create a plan for collecting and using data to address a problem in their own sphere of influence.